by Julian Buchanan 1st September 2014

 This is a thought provoking animation.
 It Illustrates well that prohibition, incarceration and fierce law enforcement have failed to deter illegal drugs (depicted by DRUGO the Dragon).
 Indeed prohibition has caused more collateral damage than the illicit drugs would ever posed [see].
 But while the analogy in this animation is thought provoking and challenges the folly of prohibition, it is also somewhat misleading.
 While DRUGO, the outlawed and persecuted dragon in the animation was demonised, the many relatives of DRUGO (who we are led to believe are not part of the dragon family), better known as LEGALO (alcohol, tobacco, caffeine, pharmaceutical drugs, food drugs etc) – have been living like royalty in the kingdom, fully accommodated, promoted, integrated and supported by Kings and Queens across the nations, and enjoyed by the masses.
 But the LEGALO dragons have been airbrushed out of the animation as if they didn’t exist.

 The Global Commission of Drug Policy have made a remarkable and helpful contribution to promoting drug reform.
-This animation is made with good intentions and will no doubt encourage many good outcomes on one level – but if genuine and lasting drug policy reform is to occur we need to acknowledge the propaganda, misinformation and lies at the heart of the problem.
+This animation is made with good intentions and will no doubt encourage many positive outcomes on one level – but if genuine and lasting drug policy reform is to occur we need to acknowledge the propaganda, misinformation and lies at the heart of the problem.

 A new study finds drunk driving 9 times likelier to kill than drugged driving.